Highly Sensitive Child 101

 Conclusion

+SPD is a neurological difference in how the brain processes sensory stimuli.
 Parenting a child with SPD requires empathy, knowledge, and a toolbox of effective strategies.
-SPD is a neurological difference in how the brain processes sensory stimuli.

-When you, as parents, understand what sensory processing disorder is, recognize the signs, and advocate for appropriate interventions, you empower your child.
-It is important to create sensory-supportive environments where your child can flourish.
 Every child with SPD is different and their journey will look different.
-However, with compassion and support, you can equip your child with the tools to confidently navigate the world around them.
+With compassion and support, you can equip your child with the tools to confidently navigate the world around them.